dpa99c/cordova-check-plugins/README.md

 ### --save

-Save changes to the config.xml
+Save changes to the config.xml when updating plugins.
+The new version number of the updated plugin will be saved in a `<plugin>` tag.
+This is the same as doing `cordova plugin add cordova-plugin-foo --save` when adding a plugin manually.

     $ cordova-check-plugins --update=auto --force-update --save